Regulation & Research

 This page provides information about:

-Like complementary therapists, the UK marketing industry has its own system of voluntary regulation, the Advertising Standards Authority.
+The UK marketing industry has its own system of voluntary regulation, the Advertising Standards Authority (ASA).
 The ASA is made up of, and funded by, representatives from the advertising and marketing professions.
-The ASA has issued its own voluntary code of practice and ‘help note’ in relation to health-related marketing.
+The ASA has issued a code of practice and ‘help note’ on health-related marketing.
 This code of practice does not represent the law.
-However it does prevent complementary therapists from using the words ‘treat’ and ‘help’ in relation to medical conditions without scientific ‘substantiation,’ by which the ASA means carefully controlled experiments on animals and/or humans.
+However, it purports to prevent complementary therapists without scientific ‘substantiation’ from using the words ‘treat’ and ‘help’ in relation to medical conditions.

-As such, it is our opinion that the ASA’s position is an unjustified intrusion on free speech.
-Nevertheless we must comply with their code of practice or risk expensive legal action and/or having this website shut down.
+We believe that the ASA’s position is unjustified.
+However, we must comply with its code of practice or risk expensive legal action and/or having this website shut down.